SAMMISolutions/docs/doc_posts/_components/core.md

 Initial variables the button will have when initiated.
 It prevents persistent buttons from crashing.
 Must be in [JSON format](https://www.w3schools.com/js/js_json_intro.asp).

 #### Copy Button
 Copy a button and insert it elsewhere in your decks.
 All buttons have unique IDs.
 A new copied button will have a different ID from the original one.
+Can also be done by selecting the button and pressing Ctrl+C, with Ctrl+V to paste it in a selected empty spot.

 {% include video.html w="75" src="copy-button.mp4" alt="Copying and pasting a button" %}

 #### Delete Button
 Delete a whole button.
+Can also be done by selecting a button and pressing the Delete key.

 #### Export JSON
 Exports a button by copying its contents to your clipboard.